Firestone Natural Rubber Company: Alien Tort Claims Act litigation (2005)

-Firestone requested to transfer the case to Indianapolis, Indiana, from California and this request was granted in April 2006.
+During the litigation, in April 2006 Firestone was granted its request to transfer the case from California to Indianapolis, Indiana.
+Ultimately, Firestone won the case.
+As law professor Jessica Bergman Asbridge has noted, the ATCA is limited to "the worst forms of child labor", whereas this case was also demanding Firestone to reduce its quotas for workers so that they would not have to bring their children to comply.
+The court determined that this request was outside its authority established by the ACTA, which "does not provide a warrant to oversee labor practices all over the world."
+Still, Bergman suspectcs that this case represents a step in a longer process of the ACTA's ability to encourage multinational corporations (like Firestone) to improve their child labor practices.

 United Nations Mission in Liberia report (2006)

 In May 2006, the United Nations Mission in Liberia (UNMIL) released a report: "Human Rights in Liberia’s Rubber Plantations: Tapping into the Future".

 According to the report, Firestone managers in Liberia admitted that the company does not effectively monitor its own policy prohibiting child labor.
 UNMIL found that several factors contribute to the occurrence of child labor on Firestone plantations: pressure to meet company quotas, incentive to support the family financially, and lack of access to basic education.
 The report also noted that workers' housing provided by Firestone has not been renovated since the houses were constructed in the 1920s and 1930s.

 In response to the accusations of child labor and poor housing in the UN report, Dan Adomitis, President of Firestone Natural Rubber Company Liberia, stated: